90zlaya/ultimate-cheatsheet-for-developers/snippets/README.md

 # Snippets
-> Cheatsheet with code snippets
+> Cheatsheet with code snippets.

 ## List of Cheatsheets